 Hospitalization for observation

-Treatment is individualized depending on the extent of the condition and the presence of other injuries.
-If your child has a head injury, he or she may require monitoring for increased intracranial pressure (pressure inside the skull).
+Treatment depends on the extent of the condition and the presence of other injuries.
+If your child has a head injury, he or she may need monitoring for increased pressure inside the skull (intracranial pressure).
 Head injury may cause the brain to swell.
 Since the brain is covered by the skull, there is only a small amount of room for it to swell.
 This causes pressure inside the skull to increase, which can lead to brain damage.

 Lifelong considerations for a child with a head injury

 The key is to promote a safe playing environment for children and to prevent head injuries from occurring.
-The use of seat belts when riding in the car and helmets (when worn properly) for activities, such as bicycle riding, in-line skating, and skateboarding may protect the head from sustaining severe injuries.
+The use of seat belts when riding in the car and helmets (when worn properly) for activities, such as riding bikes, in-line skating, skateboarding, and skiing may protect the head from severe injuries.

 Children who suffer a severe brain injury may lose part(s) of muscle, speech, vision, hearing, or taste function depending on the area of brain damage.
 Long- or short-term changes in personality or behavior may also occur.
 These children require lifelong medical and rehabilitative (physical, occupational, or speech therapy) management.